 This started a campaign, where skillfully, one bill at a time, Wilberforce began to introduce legislation into the British House of Commons that brought decency into the treatment of slaves.
 He introduced bills against the massive fortunes being made by those who plied the slave trade, and bills regarding the conditions of slaves being transferred onto ships.

 But in Canada, no law exists to forbid any part of the abortion trade.
-Not only does Canada allow abortions throughout the entire course of a pregnancy, Canada allows the harvesting of the body parts of unborn children.
-Canada allows gender-selective abortions, as well as partial-birth abortion.
+Not only does Canada allow abortions in the first trimester, Canada allows the harvesting of the body parts of unborn children.
+Canada allows gender selective abortions, as well as partial birth abortion.
 This is the practice where a living baby is pulled out of the birth canal, feet first, except for the head.
-The abortionist then punctures the base of the baby’s skull with a surgical instrument and removes the baby’s brain with a suction tube.
+The abortionist then punctures the base of the baby’s skull with a surgical instrument, and removes the baby’s brain with a suction tube.
 These babies are entirely healthy.
 Furthermore, some abortions have the effect of removing a 20-week-old baby from the uterus, in which the child will gasp for breath before he or she dies.

-For the most part, Canadians do not know that three hundred unborn children are killed every single day.
-Most Canadians don’t know that Canada is among only three countries in the world (China and North Korea being the other two) that have no laws limiting abortion in any way or limiting the cruelty being inflicted on unborn children.
+To the most part, Canadians do not know that three hundred unborn children are killed every single day.
+Most Canadians don’t know that Canada is among only three countries in the world (China and North Korea being the other two) that have no laws limiting abortion in any way, or limiting the cruelty being inflicted on unborn children.